Do you dream of at least a thousand free ways to drive traffic to your website?

-- Don't spam - it's the fastest way to get banned from the platform.
+- Don’t spam: Spamming is the fastest way to get banned from the platform.

 17) Post On LinkedIn

-In my opinion, LinkedIn is one of the most over-looked free ways to drive traffic to your website.
+In my opinion, LinkedIn provides one of the most overlooked free ways to drive traffic to your website.

-Maybe most of the people still believe that the platform is mainly used to find a job and that's no longer the case.
+Maybe most people still believe that the platform is mainly for job opportunities, and that’s no longer the case.

-Subsequently, if you do a bit of research, you can easily find a group that is interested in the type of content you're producing.
+Subsequently, if you do a bit of research, you can easily find a group that has an interest in the type of content you’re producing.

-Put some efforts to engage that audience and it will find its way to your blog!
+Put some effort to engage that audience, and it will find its way to your blog!